Esri/nearby-android/nearby-app/README.md

 mMapView.addNavigationChangedListener(mNavigationChangedListener);
 ```

-Each time a search is initiated from the map view, the found places are constrained to the current visible area of the map using the GeometryEngine's within method.
+Each time a search is initiated from the map view, the found places are constrained to the current visible area of the map using the `GeometryEngine`'s within method.

 ```java
 Envelope visibleMapArea = mapView.getVisibleArea().getExtent();